pauljickling/notes/rust/README.md

 # Rust Notes

 These notes follow along with the 2nd edition of [the Rust Programming Language](https://doc.rust-lang.org/book/second-edition/index.html).
 The numbering refers to the chapter covered.
+Note that some chapters are deliberately omitted.